 The Smokies is home to several easily accessible waterfalls.
 The most popular is a short 1.3 mile paved trail to Laurel Falls.
 This one is super popular for several reasons.
 First, the hike is relatively moderate.
 Second, it's easily accessible (right down the road from the Sugarland's Visitor Center).
 And third, it's the most gorgeous waterfall in the park.

-Despite the traffic (visit on a weekday if possible), the 80 foot Laurel Falls is quite stunning.
+Despite the traffic (visit on a weekday if possible), 80 foot Laurel Falls is quite stunning.
 You will get in a great workout walking up to the falls, although this one is easy enough where you can still enjoy the rest of your day.
 This trail is one of your best bets for seeing a black bear.
 Always be on guard and keep your distance!

 Note - Parking fills up fast on weekends.
 Get here early to ensure a spot (before 8am).